Jeppuu/digipedia/README.md

 # Digipedia Version 2

-I wanted a site where i could look up basic info about a digimon and see it's digievolution possibilies as a simple list of images.
-When I didn't fin one that pleased me I made my own!
-This is version 2 of the project, with navigation and routing added, and a more component based structure.
+I wanted a site where i could look up basic info about a digimon and see it's digivolution possibilies as a simple list of images.
+When I didn't find one that pleased me I made my own!
+This is version 2 of the project, with navigation and routing added, and a more component based structure compared to version 1.

 ## Project structure